-The Company, as part of the wider ACGL group, is governed by the ESG Steering Committee, which is chaired by the Group's Chief ESG Officer, who has responsibility for coordinating and managing the oversight of ACGL's growing ESG programme.
-The Directors of the Company review the output of the ESG Steering Committee, and where deemed appropriate incorporate its recommendations in their management of the Company.
+In 2022, the Managing agent established an ESG Committee, which is chaired by the CEO, who has responsibility for coordinating and managing the oversight of the Company's ESG programme.
+The Managing agent and the Board regularly review the output of the ESG Committee.